Chainlink Explained: Everything You Should Know About LINK

 One of the many things crypto brings with it is smart contracts.
 In all honesty, smart contracts are pretty awesome.
 In order to work though, smart contracts need to be able to access information on a blockchain.
 But how can smart contracts access information from the real world – information that is not usually accessible?
 This is where Chainlink (LINK) and its oracles join the party.

-Smart contracts can simply be defined as predefined agreements on the blockchain.
+Smart contracts are pieces of software or code that execute within a blockchain in a decentralized manner; they are essentially predefined agreements on the blockchain.
 Smart contracts assess information and automatically execute only if the predetermined conditions are met.

 For instance, if a certain amount of a cryptocurrency is deposited into a smart contract by a specific date, the payment will be made to a fundraiser.
 Once the cryptocurrency is deposited, the payment is automatically made to the fundraiser’s account.
 If not, the money is sent back to the donors.